minhnhatsse/minhnhatsse/README.md

 ### Hi there 👋

-💡 &nbsp; I'm a software developer and researcher , working on research and apply AI/ML Algorithm
+💡 &nbsp; I'm a software developer and researcher.

 💻 &nbsp;\
 🎓&nbsp;I will graduated from HCMC University of Technology and Education (Data Engineering, Batch of 2023).\